 The best return policy is one you only have to use occasionally.
-You can prevent returns entirely with these strategies:
+You can help to prevent returns with these strategies:

 Describe your products accurately and thoroughly

 On all your pages, make sure you describe your products well.
 Offering photos and videos can help clear up confusion.
-Also, make sure you include the measurements and dimensions of items that might require them.
+Also, include the measurements and dimensions of items that might require them.

 If you notice there’s a pattern in your customer returns and complaints, take action.
 Try to address common customer concerns proactively by acknowledging instances of misuse or confusion on respective product pages, and offering suggestions on how to prevent them.